 [Puppies] are adorable and should be squashed into jelly so they can be fully appreciated.

-- Body Horror: Surgery is a common skill amongst Nobles.
+- Body Horror: Surgery is a common skill among Nobles.

 - Cerebus Syndrome: Starts off looking like college drama, then spirals into madness.